 • You inspired your team to give their best despite the odds.

-• You were the confident leader who encouraged your team to take initiative, and teach others how to make contributions that benefited the organization as a whole.
+• You were the confident leader who encouraged your team to take initiative, and you taught others how to make contributions that benefitted the organization as a whole.

 All these things are the principles effective leaders follow in order to remain in the winner’s circle.

 A key element at the heart of effective leadership is vision, which can be defined as “seeing with your imagination.”
 As a leader it’s essential to know precisely where you are going, and even more importantly, why you are going there.
 Why do you want what you want?
 What compels you to do what you do?
 Your vision can be small or earth shaking, but it must be absolutely clear.
 As a leader, the clarity or fuzziness of your vision, and your commitment to that vision has a direct and vital effect on those around you.

 Leadership is not a position, but rather an action.
 A leader is simply someone who has the courage to set the example.
 As leaders we live constantly under a microscope: nothing we do or say will escape the scrutiny and examination of our followers.
 Their activities and attitudes will then simply mirror the example we have set for them.
 If we don’t return phone calls, for instance, we are teaching our people by our own example, not to follow up.
 Thus, we must ask ourselves repeatedly, “What message am I sending?
 What example am I setting?
 What environment am I creating?”
 When you, as a leader, set out to make a difference, your beliefs, words, and actions inspire others to follow.
 As a leader, setting the example comes first and foremost.
 In short, you as the leader are accountable.